 If you don’t have espresso powder either, use plain hot water and hot cocoa mix instead.

-The purpose of hot cocoa powder
+Using hot cocoa powder in cake

 As if coffee and cocoa powder aren’t enough (they probably are), I like to add some hot cocoa powder too.
 I first tried it to make this cake more candy-like and it just stuck.
 I’m only using a tablespoon, but it adds that extra hint of chocolate flavor and I really think the cake is better with it.